 c/o Dr. Rice

 Any nutrition course sponsored or co-sponsored by a college or university accredited by the U.S. Department of Education, or an agency having a reciprocal agreement with the recognized agency will be accepted for continuing education this year.
 This includes, but is not limited to:

 - Masters Degree in Nutrition courses

-- Integrative Medicine courses
+- College of Integrative Medicine online courses

-- Council on Nutrition Symposium
+- Council on Nutrition symposium

 - Local state association conventions sponsored by a college or university

 - Seminars promoted by supplement companies that are sponsored by a college or university

 - University & college courses on the topic of nutrition